-- We collaborated with IT to create a dashboard for International Education so they can easily see the students they have registered in international education courses and ensure they have paid prior to trip departure.
-This is extremely important for the liability of the campus. - Working with Graduate Studies and Enrollment and Student Services, we have transitioned away from students completing the tuition waiver form that has been utilized for many years.
-These departments will instead provide information on a google doc for us to process the Graduate Assistant waivers.
-This process is much more effective and efficient in that the waivers are on the student's accounts much sooner than before, so the students know what their remaining balance due is. - Throughout the past year, we have worked closely with Jamestown Community College (JCC) on the Destination to a Dream program.
-We have billed JCC for the student's room, meals, debit accounts and fees that were assessed.
-Additionally since not all students paid on time, we have followed up with JCC to reconcile what is still outstanding and request funds for those outstanding balances as they get paid.
-Unfortunately, this process is manual to bill and track. - All URAS reporting deadlines were met and requirements were satisfied per SUNY System Office review. - Tested and implemented all relevant patches for the Banner Finance module including converting to Banner 9 and many SICAS beta tests. - Reconciled all Grad Assist waivers funding and expenditures so Grad Assistants receive timely waivers and it comes from the correct accounts. - Updated telephone pin codes with both additions, deletions, and department changes all throughout the year and worked closely with department secretaries ensuring pin codes are used correctly. - Entered all SUNY Research Foundation invoices in a timely manner so the recipients receive timely and correct payment for stipends as well as other invoices to suppliers. - Assisted with the continued implementation of TouchNet Marketplace stores, assuring that the financial data being fed into Banner for IFR accounts from the new stores is properly accounted. - Assisted with reconciling the Direct Loan Program funds to ensure that loan funds are accurately accounted for in the URAS system. - Produced the seventeenth annual Fredonia Revenue Accounting/Student Accounts Report, a reference document of the financial data generated from these areas that includes appendices with historical statistical data. - Continued work on the Banner Procedure Manual for functions of Student Accounts and Revenue Accounting. - Submitted all Student Revenue Data Submissions (SRDS) in a timely manner for the Net Price Calculator. - Submitted all monthly Sales Tax returns in a timely manner. - Continued updating existing Excel spreadsheets that Revenue Accounting uses on a daily, biweekly, monthly, biannually, and yearly basis to increase operations and efficiencies.
+- Throughout the past year, we have worked closely with Jamestown Community College (JCC) on the Destination to a Dream program.
+We have billed JCC for the student's room, meals, and fees that were assessed.
+Additionally, since not all students paid on time, we have followed up with JCC to reconcile what is still outstanding and request funds for those outstanding balances as they get paid.
+Unfortunately, this process is manual to bill and track. - All URAS reporting deadlines were met and requirements were satisfied per SUNY System Office review. - Tested and implemented all relevant patches for the Banner Finance module including converting to Banner 9 and many SICAS beta tests. - Reconciled all Grad Assist waivers funding and expenditures so Grad Assistants receive timely waivers and it comes from the correct accounts. - Updated telephone pin codes with both additions, deletions, and department changes all throughout the year and worked closely with department secretaries ensuring pin codes are used correctly as well as eliminated the billing of personal pin codes. - Entered all SUNY Research Foundation invoices in a timely manner so the recipients receive timely and correct payment for stipends as well as other invoices to suppliers. - Assisted with the continued implementation of TouchNet Marketplace stores, assuring that the financial data being fed into Banner for IFR accounts from the new stores is properly accounted. - Assisted with reconciling the Direct Loan Program funds to ensure that loan funds are accurately accounted for in the URAS system. - Continued work on the Banner Procedure Manual for functions of Student Accounts and Revenue Accounting. - Submitted all Student Revenue Data Submissions (SRDS) in a timely manner for the Net Price Calculator. - Submitted all monthly Sales Tax returns in a timely manner. - Continued updating existing Excel spreadsheets that Revenue Accounting uses on a daily, biweekly, monthly, biannually, and yearly basis to increase operations and efficiencies.

-The Student Accounts Office produced over 16,575 bills for the fall 2018 and spring 2019 semesters, an increase of 5.7% from last year.
-As you can see from the chart below, we continued with the additional bill for the Excelsior students that were not eligible for their Excelsior award at the end of the spring 2019 semester; these bills were generated both electronically and via paper.
-The final bills for the fall and spring semesters are prepared manually, and no bills are generated for J-Term or summer sessions; therefore, no statistical data is available.
+The Student Accounts Office produced over 15,815 bills for the Fall 2019 and Spring 2020 semesters, a decrease of 4.6% from last year.
+As you can see from the chart below, we continued with the additional bill for the Excelsior students that were not eligible for their Excelsior award at the end of the Spring 2020 semester; these bills were generated both electronically and via paper.
+The final bills for the Fall and Spring semesters are prepared manually, and no bills are generated for J-Term or Summer sessions; therefore, no statistical data is available.
 Please refer to the following chart for statistical billing data of all electronic bills.